cmohge1/lrbs-digital-scholarly-editing/day_3_plan.md

 - The ability to create and encode an *apparatus criticus*.
 - A set of principles for annotating scholarly editions.

-## Readings

-1. W. W. Greg, "The Rationale of Copy Text"

-2. Fredson Bowers, "Some Principles..."

 ## Schedule

 ### Day 3 (Wednesday, 4 July)